 Verbal coding

 Motivational Interviewing Treatment Integrity code.
-Veterinarian verbal behaviours were analysed using the MI Treatment Integrity 4.2.1 code (MITI; 28,29) a treatment integrity measure for clinical trials of MI.
-Verbal interactions were coded for frequencies of (i) verbal behaviours and (ii) global scores (S1 Table).
+Veterinarian verbal behaviours were analysed using the MI Treatment Integrity 4.2.1 code [MITI; 34,35] a treatment integrity measure for clinical trials of MI.
+Verbal interactions were coded for frequencies of (i) verbal behaviours and (ii) global scores [S1 Table].
 For (i) verbal behaviours, discourse was broken down into volleys (uninterrupted segments of speech) and coded for utterances (complete thoughts) reflecting MITI verbal behaviours of Giving Information, Persuade, Persuade with Permission, Question, Reflection (both Simple and Complex), Affirm, Seek Collaboration, Emphasise Autonomy and Confront.
-MITI utterances identified as ‘Structuring Statements’ (those indicating what was going to happen during a consultation, instructions within a consultation such as ‘move that cow into the crush’ or information regarding set-up of another veterinary appointment) were also included in the coding process – as in sequential MI coding manuals (36) - to ensure all communication transitions would be accurately represented in sequential analysis of veterinarian-farmer verbal behaviour.
-Each utterance in a volley received only one behaviour code and each volley earned each code only once (28).
+MITI utterances identified as ‘Structuring Statements’ (those indicating what was going to happen during a consultation, instructions within a consultation such as ‘move that cow into the crush’ or information regarding set-up of another veterinary appointment) were also included in the coding process – as in sequential MI coding manuals [36] - to ensure all communication transitions would be accurately represented in sequential analysis of veterinarian-farmer verbal behaviour.
+Each utterance in a volley received only one behaviour code and each volley earned each code only once [28].
 For (ii) global scores, the coder assigned a single number on a 5-point Likert scale (from 1: low proficiency to 5: high proficiency) to characterise the entire interaction, providing an overall judgement about the global interaction measures of Cultivating Change Talk, Softening Sustain Talk, Partnership and Empathy.

 Client Language Assessment in Motivational Interviewing code.
-Farmer verbal behaviour was analysed using the Client Language Assessment in Motivational Interviewing (CLAMI) code (37) to capture frequency and type of client language about change.
-For verbal behaviours, discourse was broken down into volleys and coded for utterances reflecting Change Talk, Sustain Talk and Follow/Neutral (S2 Table).
+Farmer verbal behaviour was analysed using the Client Language Assessment in Motivational Interviewing (CLAMI) code [37] to capture frequency and type of client language about change.
+For verbal behaviours, discourse was broken down into volleys and coded for utterances reflecting Change Talk, Sustain Talk and Follow/Neutral [S2 Table].
 Both Change Talk and Sustain Talk were further subcategorised as Reasons (subcodes Desire, Ability, Need), Taking Steps, Commitment and Other.
-CLAMI was coded according to MITI principles, where each utterance in a volley received only one behaviour code and each volley earned each code only once (34).
+CLAMI was coded according to MITI principles, where each utterance in a volley received only one behaviour code and each volley earned each code only once [34].

 Study irrelevant coding.
 Sequences of MITI and CLAMI verbal behaviours were of interest in this study.
-As unique VHHM non-MITI and non-CLAMI behaviours also contributed to volleys of consultation dialogue, a selection of codes was developed to additionally capture all ‘study-irrelevant’ verbal behaviour, such as the veterinarian or farmer talking to the cow (S3 Table).
+As unique VHHM non-MITI and non-CLAMI behaviours also contributed to volleys of consultation dialogue, a selection of codes was developed to additionally capture all ‘study-irrelevant’ verbal behaviour, such as the veterinarian or farmer talking to the cow [S3 Table].

 Final variables for analysis calculated from coding instrument data are indicated in Table 1.
 For pre-post intervention analysis using SPSS Version 23, all variables other than Change Talk subcodes (Reasons, Taking Steps, Commitment, Other) were included.
 For sequential linguistic analysis using GSEQ 5.1, veterinarian MITI behaviour frequency, farmer CLAMI behaviour frequency and farmer CLAMI summary measure variables were included.